Eifel Aqueduct: Above-ground sections

 Nonetheless, there are a few places where bridges or other constructions were necessary.
 The most notable was an arched bridge over the Swistbach near Rheinbach that was 1400 m long and up to 10 m high.
 Archaeologists calculate that the original bridge had 295 arches, each 3.56 m wide, but the bridge has been reduced to rubble with the passage of the years.

 A smaller arched bridge crossed a valley near Mechernich.
 This was some 10 m tall and 70 m long.
 The archaeological remains were in good enough condition here that a partial reconstruction was built to show how the original must have looked.

 Roman aqueduct construction

 Construction of the aqueduct placed great demands on the capacities and knowledge of the Roman engineers.
-The Romans occasionally suffered problems of low-quality work on large projects, as witnessed by Sextus Julius Frontinus, lead official for water resources in the city of Rome, who wrote:
+The Romans occasionally suffered problems of low-quality work on large projects, as witnessed by Sextus Julius Frontinus.

-No other construction requires greater care in its building as one that is to contain water.
-Therefore it is necessary to supervise all aspects of such a project with great conscientiousness—proceeding fully in accord with the rules, which everyone knows, but only few actually follow.

 Cost of building

 Considering the amount of surveying, underground building, and bricklaying involved, a construction of this size could not be built all at once.
 Instead, the engineers divided the entire construction site into individual building areas.
 Through archaeological research, the boundaries of these building areas have been determined.
 For the Eifel aqueduct, they were each 15,000 Roman feet long (4,400 m or 2.7 miles in modern units).
 It has further been demonstrated that the surveying took place separately from the building, as is in fact the rule today in large construction projects.

 For each metre (3.3 ft) of aqueduct, approximately 3-4 m³ (100-140 ft³) of earth had to be dug up, followed by 1.5 m³ (50 feet³) of concrete and bricklaying, along with 2.2 m² (24 feet²) of plaster sealant.
 The complete labour expense is estimated at 475,000 man-days: with about 180 possible construction days in the year due to weather conditions, 2,500 workers would have worked 16 months to complete the project.
 The actual construction time appears to have been even longer, since this estimate leaves out the question of surveying and production of the building materials.

 After construction, the building trenches were filled in, the surface flattened, and a maintenance path built.
 The maintenance path also served to delimit areas where farming was not permissible.
 Other Roman aqueducts show similar facilities.
 One of the aqueducts to Lyon (France), the Aqueduct of the Gier, was marked with the following inscription:

 By command of Emperor Trajanus Hadrianus Augustus, no one is permitted to plough, sow, or plant within the space determined for protection of the aqueduct.